toddcircle/Bluefin-OS-Desktop-setup-script/README.md

 This script sets the following GNOME desktop preferences currently for use with Bluefin OS.

-NOTE:  the first line for the dual sided controls currently breaks firefox. to get firefox working again after running the cript use: gsettings set org.gnome.desktop.wm.preferences button-layout ':close'
+NOTE:  the first line for the dual sided controls is now breaking firefox / librewolf. to get firefox working again after running the cript use: gsettings set org.gnome.desktop.wm.preferences button-layout 'close:close'

 ## 🔧 Features